Comment on page

 Trilio aims to simplify the backup creation process by providing intuitive workflows for protecting applications and namespaces.
+Users can either select a namespace to backup or can select independent applications or objects within a namespace for backup.

-Users can navigate between the 4 views provided in the application discovery panel and select the items present within to build their protection scope or backupPlan.
+On the Application Level, users can navigate between the 4 views provided in the application discovery panel and select the items present within to build their protection scope or backupPlan.
 The BackupPlan can be a combination of any number of items from any of the views.
 For example, 1 helm + 1 label can be a backupPlan or 2 Helm + 2 Operator + 3 Objects can be the backupPlan.

 Users can leverage existing backupPlans as part of the new backupPlan they create, which will automatically copy all the backupPlan components into the new BackupPlan along with the other items selected from the different views provided.